Mohitsaroya/calctk/README.md

 ## How to run

-Save the code in any directory on your computer and then run it.
-Pretty simple.
+Save the code in any directory on your computer and then run the file titled "calculatortk.py".